nical/misc/parasol/README.md

 ## How to get good performance

 To have good performance it is best to either:
+ - Ensure that arrays of items concurrently accessed are L1 cache-line padded (for example use crossbeam_utils::CachePadded which is reexported at the root of this crate for conveience).
  - have rather heavy workloads so that the help provided by worker threads is not eclipsed by the time we spent waking them up.
  - or with smaller workloads it is best to be able to overlap them before blocking.
  - for asynchronous workloads, postpone waiting on the result as much as possible to increase the probability of the workload being done by the time we need it (and therefore avoiding the expensive blocking primitives).